Ollie Clarke: Mansfield Town

 On 1 July 2020, Clarke signed a two-year contract with League Two side Mansfield Town.
 Having been given the captaincy at his previous club by manager Graham Coughlan, Coughlan again gave Clarke the captaincy for the 2020–21 season.

 Clarke was an unused substitute as Mansfield were defeated 3–0 by Port Vale in the 2022 League Two play-off final.
 The club exercised the option to extend his contract at the end of the 2021–22 season.
 In September 2022, Clarke's early season form was rewarded with a new contract that would keep him at the club until June 2024.

 Swindon Town

 On 31 May 2024, Clarke signed for League Two club Swindon Town for an undisclosed fee.
 He later revealed his desire to make the move happen having learned Mansfield were going to trigger his contract extension, instead wanting to move closer to home.
 Ahead of the commencement of the 2024–25 season, Clarke was named club captain.

+In December 2025, Clarke was suspended for seven matches and fined £2,750 for inappropriate behaviour in a 2–1 EFL Cup loss to Cardiff City on 12 August 2025.
+According to the report of a disciplinary hearing, Clarke committed “highly violating and intentional foul play” on two opponents’ “private body parts”.

+On 29 January 2026, Clarke received a further one match ban (along with Swindon Town receiving a warning and a £1,000 fine) due to him being ineligibly fielded in their victory against Luton Town in the Vertu Trophy, as he was still serving his original seven-match ban.

+On 11 May 2026, the club announced he had signed a new one-year contract.